parisni/mimic-omop-guidelines/01-introduction.md

 - International Statistical Classification of Diseases and Related Health Problems (ICD) maintained by WHO

 The coverage of this classifications is quite different because of the basis of their purpose (diagnosis, therapeutic, administrative..) and they don't solve the semantic heterogenicity in healthcare.
 Ontology has been developped to provide more interoperability.
 It describes common vocabularies for researchers who need to share information in a domain.
-Reusing knowledge in new applications and to sharing  encoded knowledge across software environments is a major aim in deveopping this ontologeies
+Reusing knowledge in new applications and to sharing  encoded knowledge across software environments is a major aim in deveopping this ontologies(10)

 **terminology mapping - state of the art**